 Call your creditors and ask them for a lower interest rate.
 This sounds crazy, but it actually works way more often than you’d think.
 Asking makes the difference.
 Any money you aren’t spending on interest is money that can go straight toward your debt.
+Start with the highest interest rate and work your way down the list.
 Win-win.

 7. Get Creative